 312 Pizza Company

-312 Pizza Company opened in 2014 in the Germantown neighborhood, and their Chicago-style pizza has made a name for itself.
+312 Pizza Company opened in 2014 in Germantown, and their Chicago-style pizza has made a name for itself.
 As many people who love Chicago-style deep dish pizza know, this style of pizza takes significantly longer to cook than thin crust, so be prepared to wait a little while.
 They also have thin, cracker-crust pizza, which is sliced in squares instead of wedges (also called the Chicago cut).
-See more photos of 312 Pizza Company.

 City House is a popular restaurant in Germantown, and their pizza never disappoints.
 You don’t think of City House as a go-to for pizza since they’re an upscale joint and have so many other delicious entrees on the menu.
 However, they make a mean pizza.
 The Margherita topped with seasonal arugula is divine.